 In 2006 the Rideau Valley Conservation Authority made the announcement that they were planning to leave their properties in Manotick.
 The fate of Watson’s Mill, Dickinson House, and the Carriage shed was brought into question.
 Community members pulled together to convince the City of Ottawa to purchase “Dickinson Square,” keeping the historic buildings together and open for public use.

-In December 2007, after numerous appeals, meetings, and reports the City of Ottawa officially announced their plan to purchase Dickinson Square.
+In December 2007, after numerous appeals, meetings, and reports the City of Ottawa officially announced their plan to purchase the three historic buildings that made up Dickinson Square.

 Ownership of Watson’s Mill and the remaining carriage shed was later transferred to WMMI in 2008.
 The management and operation of Dickinson House was transfer to the Rideau Township Historical Society, with the City of Ottawa retaining ownership.

 Form 2008 to 2021 WMMI and the Rideau Township Historical Society have worked in partnership to keep the historic buildings in Dickinson Square open to the public as heritage assets and attractions.